-Theatres are in uncertain times after the latest Government announcements
+Theatres are in uncertain times during the pandemic

 1.Donate to charities supporting the industry

 There are a raft of charities that have already mobilised to help those, especially freelancers, who don't have any money to support themselves as opportunities and productions shut down across the UK.
 A few of them are www.actingforothers.co.uk, www.royalvarietycharity.org, www.actorsbenevolentfund.co.uk while artists such as Paul Taylor-Mills and Bryony Kimmings have set up funds and initiatives to help those in need.

 2. Buy venue memberships

 A small way to give theatres cash injections (and to give yourselves perks and access to tickets for post-shotdown shows ahead of time) is to buy into membership, friend and loyalty schemes available on their websites.
 A win-win, if you have the means to help out in a financial way.

 3. Donate over refund

 A lot of venues are asking, if they have the means, for patrons to refund and instead see their ticket cost as a donation to help the theatre continue to function.
 Considering almost every venue relies on ticket income to survive, the goodwill of audiences is vital to keeping institutions afloat during these trying times.

 Even if you don't have a chance to watch a full production, you can still have play scripts delivered to you – which will allow you to support writers and companies across the UK, as well as our incredible assortment of script publishers.
 This doesn't just apply to scripts of course, you can also pick up instructional guides, theatre how-tos and general arts-related books.